roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

+===

- ****** Something...
-Talk About in Tx Ch.
-01 ****** byTx_Tall_Tales© "I can see how that could happen.
+"I can see how that could happen.
 Everyone needs to feel good about themselves.
 I had hoped that being a wonderful mother and terrific wife would have filled that need.
 I understand you weren't getting the feedback from us, that you were from him."
 Jonathan was finding it harder to keep up the act.
 Doing nothing wrong!
 Then why did she hide it for a year?

  She had finished her wine, and Jonathan refilled her glass.
 She took a long sip gratefully.
 "It happened so fast, I wasn't ready for it.
 Things went slowly at first.
 Some phone calls, a few lunch meetings or having a coffee together.
 We talked.
 Talked like you and I didn't anymore.
 He was easy to talk to.
 He wanted to go to dinner, but I couldn't.
 I was a married woman.
 There's a difference between a lunch and a dinner.
 I offered to cook him a meal.
 It was a little weird at first, in a strange kitchen, not knowing where anything was.
 A little exciting if I'm honest.
 I still had no romantic feelings, he was just a friend."